tty1105/tty1105.github.io/_pages/cv.md

 * IRAM 30m (016-25, 39.4h): Origin of the narrow SiO emission in IRDC G33.69-0.01
 * NOEMA (S25AN, 19.0h): J- and C-shock chemistry towards clump C of supernova ramnant IC443
 * NOEMA (S25AS, 15.6h): Probing the molecular cloud exposed to shock and cosmic rays from supernova remnant 3C391
-* GBT (GBT25B-001, 37.5h, filler): NH3 map of molecular clouds interacting with supernova remnants W28 and IC443
 * P200 (CTAP2025-B0022, 1 night, through TAP): Is the Tycho's supernova remnant interacting with ambient molecular clouds?
 * Gemini North (GN-2025B-Q-143, 7.4h): Probing the farthest supernova remnant interacting with molecular cloud with H2
 * CTIO-4m (2025B-571615, 1.5 nights): Probing the shock-cloud interaction toward superbubble 30 Doradus C
 * ALMA (2025.1.00086.S, 7m: 35.4h, TP: 58.6h): Is SO+ a tracer of dissociative shock in supernova remnant IC443?
 * IRAM 30m (135-25, 52.0h): Complex organic molecules in starless cores: a sample in the California molecular cloud
 * IRAM 30m (168-25, 19.0h): Shock and cosmic-ray chemistry induced by supernova remnant W28
+* GBT (GBT25B-001, 39.25h): NH3 map of molecular clouds interacting with supernova remnants W28 and IC443